 What's What in Japanese Restaurants

 Ordering the book

-What's What can be found in most Japanese bookstores in the U.S. and Europe, and in English-language bookstores in Japan.
+What's What is sold in most Japanese bookstores in the U.S. and Europe, and in English-language bookstores in Japan.

+What's What in Japanese Restaurants